hkxIron/light_ml4j/README.md

-Due to the limited power consumption and memory on mobile devices, other third-party libraries such as tensorflow Lite often cannot be successfully embedded into mobile applications due to their large dependent package size.
+Due to the limited power consumption and memory on mobile devices, other third-party libraries such as tensorflow Lite often cannot be successfully embedded into mobile applications due to their large dependent package maxSize.
 Therefore, the package is dedicated to providing a recommendation framework that can be trained and predicted on mobile phones, also known as federated learning recommendation, but it is not suitable for task processing with dense features such as